Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Experiments

 \subsection{Ablation Study}

-We conducted comprehensive ablation studies to evaluate the impact of key components in the proposed UnrollINR method on the reconstruction performance.
-Various model variants were designed by modifying individual components, with the full framework serving as the baseline.
-First, the effectiveness of the basic unit was validated.
-The basic unit integrates a regularization term and a data consistency term; ablation experiments were performed by removing each term individually to assess their contributions to the reconstruction performance.
-Second, to examine the influence of the coordinate encoding method within the regularization term, the default Instant-NGP~\cite{muller2022instant} encoding was replaced with DINER~\cite{zhu2024disorder}.
-Both coordinate encoding methods are learnable and have been widely adopted in various tasks.
+We conducted three ablation studies to evaluate the impact of key components in the proposed UnrollINR method on the reconstruction performance.
+First, the effectiveness of the unrolled network was validated.
+This unrolled network consists of a regularization term and a data consistency term.
+We evaluated their impact on reconstruction performance by removing each term sequentially.
+Second, the influence of the coordinate encoding method within the regularization term was examined.
+We compared the default Instant-NGP~\cite{muller2022instant} encoding with DINER~\cite{zhu2024disorder}, both of which are learnable encoding approaches widely used in various tasks.
 Finally, the contribution of the loss function was investigated.
-The loss function consists of a data fidelity term and a regularization term.
-The effect of the TV regularization term was evaluated by removing it from the loss function.
+By removing the TV regularization term, its effect on the overall reconstruction performance was assessed.